Observability of an ultraheavy diquark decaying into vectorlike quarks at the LHC: Conclusions

 \section{Conclusions}

-Vectorlike quarks are hypothetical heavy fermions predicted in several extensions of the Standard Model, whose production and decay can give rise to distinctive and unconventional kinematic signatures at hadron colliders.
-A color-sextet diquark resonance such as $S_{uu}$ provides a particularly intriguing production mechanism for these states, potentially leading to rich multi-jet final states and same-sign heavy-flavor signatures.

-In extension to our previous study~\cite{Duminica_2025}, this paper provides a comprehensive statistical analysis of the discovery and exclusion prospects for an ultraheavy diquark scalar $S_{uu}$, decaying into a pair of vectorlike quarks at the High-Luminosity LHC~\cite{ZurbanoFernandez:2020cco}.
-The analysis focuses on the fully hadronic six-jet final state from the process $pp \to S_{uu} \to \chi\chi \to (W^{+}b)(W^{+}b) \to (jjb)(jjb)$.
+Extending our previous study~\cite{Duminica_2025}, this work presents a likelihood-based statistical analysis of the discovery and exclusion prospects for an ultraheavy diquark scalar $S_{uu}$ decaying into a pair of vectorlike quarks at the High-Luminosity LHC~\cite{ZurbanoFernandez:2020cco}.
+The analysis targets the fully hadronic six-jet final state from the process $pp \to S_{uu} \to \chi\chi \to (W^{+}b)(W^{+}b) \to (jjb)(jjb)$.

-Building upon the theoretical framework and phenomenological approach developed earlier, this work incorporates a more detailed statistical treatment on larger simulated datasets.
-The analysis focuses on the fully hadronic six-jet final state, using both toy–based and asymptotic methods to derive local $p$-values, $CL_s$, and 95\%~C.L. upper limits on the signal strength parameter.

-These results confirm and extend the ones reported in our previous study, indicating that the $S_{uu}$ resonance could be discovered or excluded in the 8–9~TeV mass range, depending on the assumed vectorlike quark mass, Yukawa couplings, and ML discriminator threshold.

-Larger values of $y_{uu}$ enhance the production cross-section and extend the diquark mass range, while heavier vectorlike quarks slightly reduce the sensitivity, consistent with expectations from parton-level kinematics.
+The results extend those of our earlier phenomenological study by providing a quantitatively controlled statistical interpretation.
+Sensitivity to the $S_{uu}$ resonance is observed in the mass range $8-9~\text{TeV}$, depending on the vectorlike quark mass, Yukawa couplings, and ML discriminator threshold.
+Larger values of $y_{uu}$ enhance the production cross section and extend the accessible mass range, while heavier vectorlike quarks leave the sensitivity nearly unchanged.

+These results demonstrate that diquark-induced production of vectorlike quarks provides a viable and experimentally accessible probe of multi-TeV new physics at the HL-LHC within a fully hadronic final state.

-The good agreement between the toy–based $CL_s$ and asymptotic upper limit approaches demonstrates the robustness of the analysis, and the small influence of the ML discriminator further confirms the stability of $S_{uu}$ exclusion limits.
+The good agreement between the toy-based $CL_s$ and asymptotic approaches demonstrates the robustness of the statistical framework, while the limited dependence on the ML discriminator confirms the stability of the extracted exclusion limits.

-Although the final states considered in this work differ from those analyzed by CMS, our results are in good overall agreement with the exclusion ranges and trends reported in recent CMS publications \cite{CMS:2025hpa,CMS-PAS-EXO-25-004,Zisopoulos:2946439}.
+Although the final states considered here differ from those analyzed by CMS, the results are in overall agreement with the exclusion ranges and trends reported in recent CMS publications~\cite{CMS:2025hpa,CMS-PAS-EXO-25-004,Zisopoulos:2946439}.

-Future work will extend this study to additional decay channels, including $S_{uu} \to u\chi$ and $S_{uu} \to \chi\chi$ with various $\chi$ decay modes.
-A combined analysis of these channels will allow for a more complete characterization of the $S_{uu}$ resonance phenomenology and will improve the overall sensitivity.
-Further developments will also include a more detailed treatment of systematic uncertainties and detector effects, thereby enhancing the discovery potential of ultraheavy diquark models at the HL-LHC.